L3cr0f/pma_course/Labs/Lab_19.md

 ![_IDA Pro_ decoding routine](../Pictures/Lab_19/lab_19-03_4_ida_pro_2.png)

-Then, in the same function we can see how the sample stores the new decoded data into the file "foo.exe" in the temporary path.
+Then, in the same function we can see how the sample stores the new decoded data into the file _foo.exe_ in the temporary path.

 ![_IDA Pro_ store file](../Pictures/Lab_19/lab_19-03_4_ida_pro_3.png)